gohugoio/hugo/docs/content/templates/go-templates.md

 </footer>{{end}}
 ```

-An alternative way of writing the "if" and then referencing the same value
+An alternative way of writing the "`if`" and then referencing the same value
-is to use "with" instead.
+is to use "`with`" instead.
 With rebinds the context `.` within its scope,
 and skips the block if the variable is absent:

 ```